HridayM25/Contrastive-Learning-from-Observations/README.md

 for a robust discriminator - whose training in representative AIL papers is done using a simple binary objective, and thus may not learn good and smooth feature representations.
-Motivated by previous methods which aim to learn a representation space through contrastive learning, we propose Contrastive Adversarial Learning from Observations (CALfO), which novelly uses the state transitions occupancy to learn good representations.
-Identifying the change to an LfO paradigm, we also attempt to bridge the gap between our work and prior methods in the LfD field by minimizing their inverse dynamics disagreement.
+Motivated by previous methods which aim to learn a representation space through contrastive learning, we propose **Contrastive Adversarial Learning from Observations (CALfO)**, which novelly uses the state transitions occupancy to learn good representations.
+Identifying the change to an LfO paradigm, we also attempt to bridge the gap between our work and prior methods in the LfD field by **minimizing their inverse dynamics disagreement**.
 We utilize a reward based on the learned representations and terms used for reducing this gap.
 We evaluate our method on OpenAI’s Gym and Mujoco Environments and present the quantitative results.